arifszn/gitprofile/README.md

       projects: [] // These projects will not be displayed. example: ['my-project1', 'my-project2']
     }
   },
-  blog: {
-    // Display blog posts from your medium or dev.to account.
-(Optional)
-    source: 'dev.to', // medium | dev.to
-    username: 'arifszn',
-    limit: 5 // How many posts to display.
-Max is 10.
-  },
-  googleAnalytics: {
-    // GA3 tracking id/GA4 tag id
-    id: '' // UA-XXXXXXXXX-X | G-XXXXXXXXXX
-  },
   social: {
     linkedin: '',
     twitter: '',